terrelsa13/MUMC/README.md

 #  0 - byId - Media items will be matched to libraries using 'LibraryIds'
 #  1 - byPath - Media items will be matched to libraries using 'Paths'
 #  2 - byNetworkPath - Media items will be matched to libraries using 'NetworkPaths'
+# Filtering byId does not apply to the rules below.
+# Filtering byPath requires no shared network folders are configured.
+#  When this is true Emby/Jellyfin return a path for each media item.
+# Filtering byNetworkPath requires shared network folders are configured.
+#  When this is true Emby/Jellyfin return a newtork path for each media item.
 # (byId : default)
 #----------------------------------------------------------#
 library_matching_behavior='byAbc'